Turbo Takeaways

 Filing for senior citizen bankruptcy can be complex, and it’s not a decision you should take lightly.
 It’s always a good idea to talk to an experienced bankruptcy attorney before you file for bankruptcy to determine if it’s the right solution for you.

-We also recommend evaluating your debts, budgeting, and exploring all your debt relief options first.
-There are currently a plethora of grocery stimulus, financial assistance, and other key options that can help to ease your financial burden, so be sure to do your research.
+Evaluate your debts, budgeting, and explore all your debt relief options first.
+There are various financial assistance resources, including housing aid, grocery stimulus programs, and other key options that can help to ease your financial burden, so be sure to do your research.